 This morning, meet paleontologist and National Geographic grantee Mats Eriksson, who will share his fascinating work creating life-sized replicas of extinct organisms in collaboration with a Copenhagen-based design studio.
 Visit the studio to see some of these amazing 3-D sculptures and talk with Mats about the prehistoric fossils that inspired them.
 Then head to Tivoli Gardens, one of the oldest amusement parks in the world.
 Have lunch in the park and explore this whimsical world of carnival rides, open-air stage shows and historic architecture.
 This afternoon, get into the seafaring spirit aboard an overnight ferry to Oslo.
 Gaze out at the waters of the North Sea, where Vikings once sailed and enjoy dinner on board.

 Day 4 — Oslo

-After an adventurous night at sea, cruise up the epic Oslofjorden and arrive in Norway’s cosmopolitan capital.
-Disembark and set out to explore Vigeland Sculpture Parka magical landscape brimming with monumental sculptures by native artist Gustav Vigeland.
-Visit the Viking Ship Museum, where an archaeologist leads us on a tour of some of the world’s best-preserved Viking longships.
+cosmopolitan capital.
+Disembark and set out to explore the Vigeland Sculpture Park, a magical landscape decorated with more than 200 stone, bronze and cast iron sculptures by native artist Gustav Vigeland.
+Visit the Viking Ship Museum, where you’ll be welcomed by a local expert archaeologist who leads us on a tour of some of the world’s best-preserved Viking longships and learn about the discovery of these centuries-old wooden vessels in three royal burial grounds along the Oslofjord.
 Then delve into the history of Arctic exploration at the Fram Museum, which showcases the wooden ship sailed by Norwegian polar explorers Nansen and Amundsen.
 This afternoon, explore Oslo at your leisure before gathering for dinner.

 Day 5 — Oslo